Harald-U/iot-nodejs/documents/1-IoT-Starter.md

 In the IBM Cloud Dashboard create an instance of the [Internet of Things Platform Starter](https://cloud.ibm.com/docs/IoT-starter?topic=iot-starter-gettingstartedtemplate#gettingstartedtemplate).

+The starter includes:

+* Node-RED running as a Cloud Foundry application
+* Cloudant DB (NoSQL) as persistence storage for Node-RED
+* Internet of Things Platform, our MQTT Borker

 Perform the following steps:

 a.
 Log in to or register for IBM Cloud at https://cloud.ibm.com.